How to Remove Hurdles to Writing for Students with ADHD

 If the student is still struggling to get started, help him by sitting down and talking about the assignment with him.
 Review his notes from the brainstorming session and ask, “What are some ways you could write the first sentence?”
 If he doesn’t have an answer, say, “Here’s an idea.
 How would you write that in your own words?”

 —Encourage colorful description.
-ADHD students often have difficulty “dressing up” their written words.
+Students with ADHD often have difficulty “dressing up” their written words.
 Help them add adjectives and use stronger, more active verbs in sentences.

 —Explain the editing process.
 Students with ADHD have a hard time writing to length and often produce essays that are too short and lacking in details.
 Explain how the use of adjectives and adverbs can enhance their composition.
 Show them how to use a thesaurus, too.